|

 Stop Three: Pantheon

 Walk east from Piazza Navona to get to the Pantheon.
+This ancient temple is a must see on your Rome itinerary.

 The Pantheon was built around 125 A.D., replacing two other temples that had both been destroyed by fires.
 And even though it was once a Roman temple, it has now been converted to Catholicism, so you’ll find plenty of saintly statues inside.